eboliveira/Wiki-Graph/README.md

 # Wiki-Graph
-Wikipedia Graph's developed for discipline Teoria dos Grafos.
+A Wikipedia Graph's mounted to analyze the correlation between pages of Wikipedia.